Skip to Content

 New Yorkers should not have to wait another four years for better commutes.
 To truly reinvigorate the city’s train ambitions, Mayor Mamdani, Gov. Hochul and the MTA should jointly announce a new project they can complete within months.
 Specifically: They should restore weekend G service to Forest Hills.

 The lime-green, five-car subway service had a long history of serving Queens after it came online in 1933.
 At various points, the G ran as far east as Flushing and Jamaica.
-After the end of the World’s Fair in 1940, the MTA terminated the G at the 71st Avenue station in Forest Hills.
-Over the next few decades, the transit agency slowly whittled down its service in Queens, until it ran only on weeknights and weekends to Forest Hills.
+After the end of the World’s Fair in 1940, the city's Board of Transportation terminated the G at the 71st Avenue station in Forest Hills.
+The board's successor, the MTA, slowly whittled down service in Queens, until the G ran only on weeknights and weekends to Forest Hills.
 In 2010, the MTA killed the G train to Forest Hills altogether.
 It now terminates at Court Square in Long Island City, barely living up to its line’s name: The Crosstown Local.

 A lot has changed since the Great Recession.
 The corridor between Court Square and Church Avenue witnessed a surge in new housing, tourism, leisure and nightlife, especially as remote work shifted ridership locally.
 The G now carries 166,000 passengers per weekday — a 50,000 increase since 2010 and one of the fastest growth rates in the entire subway system.